nest/nest-simulator/doc/examples/intrinsic_currents_subthreshold.rst

     # create multimeter and configure it to record all information
-    # we want at 0.1ms resolution
+    # we want at 0.1 ms resolution
     mm = nest.Create('multimeter',
                      params={'interval': 0.1,
                              'record_from': ['V_m', 'theta',